“Playing tennis on Mars”: Why lessons from sport can sideline victory in business

 Continue reading

-12 of the best executive coaching books
+Executive coaching books: 12 of the best

 Are you a manager or leader who wants to develop your coaching skills?
 Maybe you’re already a coach who wants to continue to develop personally and professionally?
 Here’s my list of books about executive coaching that have most influenced me.

 More about me: I spent ten years at Deloitte Consulting and as a civil servant at HM Treasury.
-I moved into the technology sector in 2013 and became an executive coach shortly after.
-I work with founders, CEOs & executives in high-growth technology businesses & the investment industry.
+I became an executive coach in 2013.
+My coaching clients are transitional founders, CEOs & executives in high-growth technology businesses & the investment industry.

 Continue reading